 “Show me the incentive and I will show you the outcome.” – Charlie Munger

-In this article, let’s take a look at what bonding curves are and how it’s used today.
-Along the way, we’ll learn about automated market makers, token-curated registries, and continuous organizations - three real-life applications of bonding curves.
+In this article, let’s take a look at what bonding curves are and its use cases.
+Along the way, we’ll learn about automated market makers and and continuous organizations - potential applications of bonding curves.

 Continuous Tokens are a new kind of token managed by bonding curve contracts, named as such due to how its price is continuously calculated.
 A continuous token has interesting properties, such as:

 - Limitless supply.
 There is no limit to the number of tokens that can be minted.

 - Deterministic price.
 The buy and sell prices of tokens increase and decrease with the number of tokens minted.

 - Instant liquidity.
 Tokens can be bought or sold instantaneously at any time, the bonding curve acting as an automated market maker.
 A bonding curve contract acts as the counterparty of the transaction and always holds enough ETH in reserve to buy tokens back.

 These properties are made possible through the use of bonding curves.

 A bonding curve is a mathematical curve that defines a relationship between price and token supply.
 Here’s an example of a bonding curve, where

 currentPrice = tokenSupply²: